 Paradise Row Projects consists of the transformation of a luxury clothing store into an art gallery in Mayfair, London

-Only non-removable walls have been kept leaving an odd-shaped space filled with tilted walls and alcoves difficult to exploit for showing art.
+Only non-removable walls have been preserved, leaving an odd-shaped space filled with tilted walls and alcoves difficult to exploit for showing art.

 A Showbox of the maximum dimension possible and built following the precepts of Brian O'Doherty’s white cube has been bluntly dropped into the remaining space therefore increasing the hanging surface by 110%.